mace-cream/clusterhowto/maintenance/module.md

 pip install tensorflow-gpu==1.15 -t /cm/shared/apps/some/directory
 ```

+It will be convinient to use tsinghua tuna by adding `-i https://pypi.tuna.tsinghua.edu.cn/simple`.

 Then create a modulefile at /cm/shared/modulefile/ to let module system know it.
 In this file, two terms have to be announced.
 Add your necessary environment as dependency like:

 ```